Our offices are based in Larnaca Cyprus from where we offer our services in Europe, the Middle East and Gulf Area.

 From 1992-2005 Glafkos Theodotou held the position of Head, Health, Safety and Environment at the Cyprus Petroleum Refinery Ltd (CPRL) and from 2005-2016 the same position at Cyprus Petroleum Storage Company Ltd (CPSCL) in Larnaca, Cyprus.

 While working at the Cyprus Petroleum Refinery he attended courses in Fire Fighting (e.g. at the Fire Service College in Morton-on-Marsh, UK), Oil Spillage (e.g. at the Oil Spillage Centre in Southampton, UK) and many courses on safety and security issues in the oil industry like Quantity Risk Assessment at the Shell, Global Solution Center, Holland.
-Until his retirement he was the coordinator of the Larnaca Bay Oil Spill Plan established by the oil companies in 1996.
+He served as the coordinator of the Larnaca Bay Oil Spill Plan established by the oil companies in 1996.
 He was also the coordinator for the implementation of the Seveso Directive for the oil industry in the same area of Larnaca Bay.